auth0/docs/articles/api/management/guides/roles/remove-role-permissions.md

 ---
 # Remove Permissions from Roles

-This guide will show you how to remove the [permissions](/authorization/concepts/rbac) assigned to a role using Auth0's Management API.
+This guide will show you how to remove the [permissions](/authorization/concepts/rbac) assigned to a <dfn data-key="role">role</dfn> using Auth0's Management API.
 This task can also be performed [using the Dashboard](/dashboard/guides/roles/remove-role-permissions).
 The assigned permissions and roles are used with the API Authorization Core feature set.

 <%= include('../../../../authorization/_includes/_enable-authz-core') %>